excaliburjs/excaliburjs.github.io/README.md

     git submodule add https://github.com/eonarheim/Excalibur-Shmup showcase/shmup

 This is how we can include the Shoot 'Em Up demo without maintaining two versions.

-### Compiling documentation

-Travis will automatically compile `master` and place it into the edge API documentation.

-**Release compiling**

-TypeDoc is used to compile docs for Excalibur 0.2+.
-You should only need to perform the generation once per release and then copy the compiled docs to **_ghpages/docs/api**.

-To generate documentation with TypeDoc, you can run the following command:

-    node docs.js

-Edit docs.js and modify the `git checkout` command to use a specific branch when testing API docs. e.g.

-    git checkout -b issue-foo https://...

-You will also need to modify the output folder from `edge` to a version for specific version building (or copy the edge to a new folder).